 Here you are offered a wide variety of sushi, prepared according to traditional Japanese methods by one of the foremost sushi masters: Jiro Takashi, the son of world-famous Chef Jiro Ono.

 Jiro Takashi has studied at many culinary institutions in both Tokyo and London and has traveled to more than 20 countries to experience their cuisine and cooking methods.
 Your taste buds will delight in the flavorful and unique combinations available at Sukiyabashi Jiro, the most famous sushi restaurant in the world.

 Note that this restaurant is usually fully booked weeks in advance, but this reservation can get you a head start.
 It’s a back-door kinda thing, so if you really want to experience a 2* Michelin restaurant this is a great way to do it.

+This is without a doubt one of the best Tokyo food tours.
 If you’re interested in learning more about the Japanese vegetarian lifestyle, this experience offers the opportunity to learn how to cook a Japanese vegetarian course menu of four or five different dishes.

 The dishes include hijiki with creamy citrus sauce, brown rice with mizuna, persimmon gelee, steamed azuki and pumpkin, and lotus root fried ball.
 All the recipes featured in this course follow macrobiotic theory and include no meat, fish, white sugar, chemical products, or eggs.
 Basically, this is perfect for vegans and vegetarians!